zemd/zemd/README.md

 KNOWN BUGS
     Cold email may return ECONNREFUSED.
 This is probably a feature.

-NOTES
-    Run `pnpm build:readme` to rebuild locally or `pnpm preview:readme` to inspect without writing.
-The internet is, regrettably, still a dependency.

 SEE ALSO
     <a href="https://okro.sh/gc" target="_blank">blog(4)</a>, <a href="https://okro.sh/gl" target="_blank">linkedin(4)</a>,